Health in Uganda: Common illnesses and treatments

-As of 2016, the five leading causes of death in Uganda included communicable diseases such as HIV/AIDS, tuberculosis, malaria, respiratory tract infections, and diarrheal diseases.
+In 2021, the leading five causes of death in Uganda were respiratory infections and tuberculosis, neglected tropical diseases and malaria, maternal and neonatal disorders, HIV/AIDS and other sexually transmitted infections, and cardiovascular diseases.
+The communicable and maternal conditions remain a big challenge, the rise of cardiovascular diseases reflects a growing burden of non-communicable diseases in the country.
 The risk factors most responsible for death and disability include child and maternal malnutrition, unprotected sexual activity, multiple sex partners, contaminated water, poor sanitation, and air pollution.

 HIV treatment in Uganda has centered on human antiretroviral therapy through cross-training and increasing the scope of health workers who can administer treatment (e.g., community health workers and nurses).
 This shift in treatment occurred through the WHO's 2004 "Integrated Management of Adult and Adolescent Illness" guide.
 Studies of HIV-infected adults in Uganda showed risky sexual behavior to have declined, contributing to the decline in HIV incidence.
 From 1990 to 2004, HIV rates declined by 70 percent and casual sex declined by 60 percent.
 Health communication was also listed as a potential cause of inducing behavioral changes in the Ugandan population.
 According to a 2015 study, impediments to reducing HIV incidence include food insecurity in rural areas and stigma against HIV counseling and testing.

 Uganda has the highest incidence rate of malaria in the world, with 478 people out of 1000 population being afflicted per year.
 According to WHO data published in May 2014, malaria accounted for 19,869 deaths in Uganda (6.19% of total deaths).

 In 2002, the Ugandan government formalized the process of treating fevers through home-based care.
 Mothers who were able to better recognize symptoms of malaria took their children to a community medicine facility early in the illness.
 The Integrated Management of Childhood Illness allowed for better recognition of malaria's symptoms.
 Treatment either involved immediately taking the child to see a nearby healthcare worker or acquiring the treatment of chloroquine and SP, also known as Homapak, though kits have been found to be expired in some instances.
 However, resistance to HOMAPAK emerged, and drug recommendations by the WHO changed to artemisinin combination therapy (ACT).
 After the midterm review in 2014 of the national plan for malaria reduction and the malaria programme review in 2010, the national strategy to reduce malaria is being redesigned.
 Currently, Uganda is treating malaria through distribution of insecticide-treated nets, indoor spraying of insecticides, and preventative therapy for pregnant women.
 The disease burden of malaria, however, remains high and is further strengthened by inadequate resources, understanding of malaria, and increased resistance to drugs.